Winter squash gets gorgeous.

 How to Bake Acorn Squash

-Acorn squash makes a beautiful and nutritious side dish, and takes very little effort to prepare.
+Acorn squash makes a beautiful and nutritious side dish, and takes very little effort to roast.

 - First, give the squash a good rinse under the sink.
-The skin is edible, so you want to make sure it is very clean.
+The dark green skin is edible, so you want to make sure it is very clean.
+The color adds a great contrast to the orange as well.

 - Next, cut the acorn squash.
 No matter how you want to cut the acorn squash, start by trimming off the top and bottom.
 I use rings here, but you can also cut the remaining squash into halves or wedges.

-- Drizzle with olive oil, maple syrup, and sprinkle with salt and pepper.
+- Toss with a mixture of olive oil, maple syrup, and sprinkle with salt and pepper.

-- Roast the acorn squash in a 400 degree Fahrenheit oven until fork tender.
+- Spread the acorn squash in a single layer on a parchment-lined baking sheet in a 400 degree Fahrenheit oven until fork tender.
 The amount of time will very depending on how you slice it.
 These rings will take about 35 to 45 minutes.

 What Does Acorn Squash Taste Like?